mcc-us/bookkeeping/_pages/chap09.cash.md

 ## Objectives

-1. Cash account shortages or overages
-   - Cash register discrepancies should be recorded using the **Expense account**: `Cash Short/Over.`
+1. **Expense account**: `Cash Short/Over` - Cash register discrepancies should be recorded using the **Expense account**: `Cash Short/Over.`

-2. Understand a petty cash fund.
-   - A petty cash voucher is prepared for each samll payment and signed by the person receiving the money.
-In general, one person is in charge of the fund records expenditures on a `petty cash analysis/sheet`.
+2. Petty cash fund - In general, one person is in charge of the `petty cash analysis/sheet` fund & expenditures.

-3. Understand internal control routines for cash.
+3. Internal control routines for cash.
    - All businesses need a system to protect cash from theft and mishandling and ensure accurate cash records.
 A checking account is essential to store cash safely and make payments efficiently.
    - For maximum control over outgoing cash, all payments should be made by check except those from carefully controlled special-purpose cash funds, such as petty cash funds.